Vyral/base-template/_posts/2018-05-01-whats-going-on-in-the-palm-beach-county-market.md

 tags:
   - Real Estate Market Info
 excerpt: >-
-  If you don’t follow market numbers everyday, keeping up with what’s going on in the Palm Beach real estate market can be confusing.
+  If you don’t follow market numbers every day, keeping up with what’s going on in the Palm Beach real estate market can be confusing.
 That’s why I’m going to break down the numbers for you in today’s market update.
 Overall, there is some really good news for our sellers.
 The median price point rose by 6% year